 ON A MISSION IN WASHINGTON

-WAFAC is a diverse group, and we like it that way.
 As handy as it might be, there is no road map or checklist for fire adaptation.
 The scale of our task and the geographically distinct regions of our state demand that smart people with different perspectives come together.
 Together, we’re making headway living with wildfire in Washington.
+Collaborate with us.

 Small and mighty, our staff is committed to supporting Members and collaborators every step of the way.